yigbt/deepFPlearn/README.md

 - `save_dir`: The directory where the trained model and any generated output files will be saved.
 Make sure the directory exists or can be created.

 - `epochs`: The number of training epochs.
-An epoch is one complete forward and backward pass of all the training examples.

 - `num_folds`: The number of folds to use for cross-validation.
 Cross-validation is a resampling procedure used to evaluate machine learning models on a limited data sample.